 Warning: sprintf() expects at least 1 parameter, 0 given in /home/wp_r3zcif/puppyspotcontent.com/content/wp-content/themes/Purebred-Breeders/content.php on line 69

 As you prepare to welcome a new puppy to your family, you might think your first priority is purchasing the necessities such as a bed, crate, food, bowls and toys.
-But, beyond the “stuff,” it’s important to “puppy proof” your home before puppy arrives in order to make it not only a safe and secure environment for your newest family member, but also to protect your valuables from getting chewed up or destroyed.
+But, beyond the “stuff,” it’s important to puppy proof your home before puppy arrives in order to create a safe and secure environment for your newest family member and protect your valuables from getting chewed up or destroyed.

 - Secure or Remove Plants